Maximilian Arnold: First team breakthrough and Cup success

 Wolfsburg struggled during the course of the next two seasons.
 During the 2016–17 campaign, Arnold scored twice, including one against Hoffenheim in the first match of the Rückrunde as Wolfsburg almost avoided relegation.
 Wolfsburg ultimately had to defeat Eintracht Braunschweig in the relegation play-off to maintain their spot in the German top-flight.
 The club again fought relegation the following season and towards the end of the campaign, Arnold and teammates Max Grün and Paul Verhaegh had to try and appease the club's disgruntled supporters following a 3–1 defeat against fellow relegation-threatening opponent, Hamburg.
 Despite the club's weakness, Arnold had enjoyed some personal success earlier in the season.
 On 3 January 2018, he signed a new five-year contract with Wolfsburg and later that month scored a contender for goal of the season with a long-range free-kick in a 3–1 loss against Eintracht Frankfurt.

 On 23 November 2019, Arnold made his 200th Bundesliga appearance for Wolfsburg and marked the occasion with an assist for Wout Weghorst's goal in the club's 2–0 victory against Eintracht Frankfurt.
+On 12 February 2021, Arnold signed a contract extension with Wolfsburg until 2026.
+Later that year, on 23 October, he made his 260th Bundesliga appearance in a 2–0 home defeat to SC Freiburg, surpassing former goalkeeper Diego Benaglio as Wolfsburg's all-time Bundesliga appearance leader, and also his overall club appearance record in all competitions.
+In July 2022, he was named the club's new captain by head coach Niko Kovač.
+On 18 April 2026, Arnold made his 400th Bundesliga appearance for Wolfsburg in a 2–1 away victory over Union Berlin.